bmcorey/ASPects/README.md

 ```

 **For development version**
-Copy/Download the *"ASPects"* directory and add it to you project, import to your main SCSS the file *"imports.scss"*:
+Copy/Download the *"ASPects"* directory and add it to your project, import the file *"imports.scss"* to your main SCSS :
 ```scss
 	@import "$path/ASPects/includes/scss/imports"